 Chain pharmacy CVS sells the authorized generic of an epinephrine auto-injector called Adrenaclick, which contains the same active ingredient as the EpiPen in the same dose.

-With a cash price of $109.99 for a two-pack, the CVS generic offering is a lot cheaper than the name brands.
-Furthermore, media reports suggest that a manfacturer’s coupon can bring the price down substantially — by $100!
-That makes the effective price just $10 for many consumers.
+With a cash price of $109.99 for a two-pack, the CVS generic offering is a lot cheaper than the name brand.
+And a manufacturer’s coupon can bring the price down even more.

-And, get this: It has the ability to give verbal instructions to talk whomever is going to administer the shot through the process!
+And, get this: It gives audible instructions to whomever is administering the shot!

 This $0 out-of-pocket offer applies even if you have commercial insurance, a high-deductible plan or if your insurance doesn’t cover Auvi-Q at all.

 Symjepi is the newest epinephrine auto-injector and EpiPen alternative that’s available at pharmacies nationwide.
 It was developed by Adamis Pharmaceuticals and licensed to Sandoz.